 Besides providing deep insight into the past and present, the horoscope can also show future trends and events.
 This knowledge can help the individual make use of latent potentials and approach life’s challenges with greater care and purpose.
 By understanding the karmic patterns reflected in the horoscope, it is possible to work with these tendencies and potentials to promote greater peace, prosperity, and happiness in life.

 You will love your initial one hour session with one of the most famous US Vedic astrologers.
-The first 30 minutes will be spent on your natal chart, the second 30 minutes you may ask questions related to your current dilemma or else.
-You are welcome to address any questions to James and if you would like him to delve deeper into an area he will be able to accommodate your request.
-The session lasts one hour; it is recorded and he charges a fee of $250 (price might vary, please check his website).
+The first 30 minutes will be spent on your natal chart, the second 30 minutes you may ask questions related to your current situation or else.
 Readings may be in person, by telephone, or via Skype.
-Generally, James does readings Monday-Thursday, approximately from 2:30 pm to 7:00 pm Pacific Time.

 A Vedic Astrology session is a great aid to understand how and why you ended up in the situation you are in and where you are headed.
 A Vedic session I had after my divorce explained why our marriage could have never worked and why due to the constellation we both had at that time.
 I learned that the future was not going to be as dim as I expected from the depths of darkness, but will be bright and lively.
 Vedic Astrology with its many calculations and facets is a precise instrument to predict events in your life.
 The light that is shed on a dire personal situation during a Vedic session is priceless.
 All of a sudden, the understanding sets in, the pieces of the puzzle finally match.